Psalm 23: Interpretation of themes

 Psalm 23 is often referred to as the "Shepherd's Psalm".

 The theme of God as a shepherd was common in ancient Israel and Mesopotamia.
 For example, King Hammurabi, in the conclusion to his famous legal code, wrote: "I am the shepherd who brings well-being and abundant prosperity; my rule is just.... so that the strong might not oppress the weak, and that even the orphan and the widow might be treated with justice."
 This imagery and language were well known to the community that created the Psalm, and it was easily imported into its worship.

 Psalm 23 portrays God as a good shepherd, feeding (verse 1) and leading (verse 3) his herd.
 The "rod and staff" (verse 4) are also the implements of a shepherd.
 Some commentators see the shepherd imagery pervading the entire psalm.
 It is known that the shepherd is to know each sheep by name, thus when God is given the analogy of a shepherd, he is not only a protector but also the caretaker.
 God, as the caretaker, leads the sheep to green pastures (verse 2) and still waters (verse 2) because he knows that each of his sheep must be personally led to be fed.
 Thus, without its shepherd, the sheep would die either by a predator (like the wolf) or of starvation, since sheep are known for their helplessness without their shepherd.

+Harold Kushner argues that verse 4 (specifically "I will fear no evil for thou art with me") is the key to the entire psalm.
+Its message follows from the verses that lead up to it and its consequences follow from the verses that follow it.
+In his book-long commentary on the psalm, Kushner wrote, "God's promise was never that life would be fair ....
+God's promise was that when we had to face the pain and unfairness of the world as we inevitably would, we would not have to face it alone."

 J. Douglas MacMillan argues that verse 5 ("Thou preparest a table before me") refers to the "old oriental shepherding practice" of using little raised tables to feed sheep.
 Similarly, "Thou anointest my head with oil" may refer to an ancient form of backliner – the oil is poured on wounds, and repels flies.
 MacMillan also notes that verse 6 ("Goodness and mercy shall follow me") reminds him of two loyal sheepdogs coming behind the flock.

 The header or first verse of the Psalm ascribes authorship to King David, said in the Hebrew Scriptures to have been a field shepherd himself as a youth.
 However, some scholars do not agree with this attributed authorship and hypothesize various other possibilities, commonly dating it to the post-exilic period.

 Taken together, Psalms 22, 23, and 24 are seen by some as shepherd psalms, where the good shepherd lays down his life for the sheep as a suffering servant and king.